BryanTorez/Honeypot-Lab/README.md

 <br />
 <br />
 <br />
 Now once we are done configuring the Honeypot we'll remove those rules and allow the internet to access it.
-Let's go ahead and click on view console again so we see the select your location.
-I'll go ahead and just hit enter and then select your keyboard yeah that's correct and then it'll just do its thing so we can just sit and wait:  <br/>
+Let's go ahead and click on 'View Console' again so you can select your location.
+I'll go ahead and just hit 'enter' on my location.
+Then select 'enter' on your keyboard so we can sit and wait for the auto-configuration.:  <br/>
 <br />
 <img src="https://snipboard.io/rtz5vo.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />